 This diagram illustrates a typical flow, integrating essential Terraform operations and checks into a VCS-driven pipeline.

 The terraform plan output generated during the PR stage acts as a "contract" for the intended infrastructure changes.
 Once this plan is reviewed and the PR is approved, the CD system must ensure that this exact plan (or an equivalent plan generated against the latest state if no drift occurred) is what gets applied.
 This is crucial for maintaining trust in the review process.
-Robust CD pipelines achieve this by saving the plan artifact from the PR stage and using that specific file for the terraform apply step.
+Well-built CD pipelines achieve this by saving the plan artifact from the PR stage and using that specific file for the terraform apply step.
 Platforms like Terraform Cloud or tools such as Atlantis often automate the management of this plan artifact lifecycle.

 A well-structured CD pipeline automates key Terraform commands and incorporates various checks: